djeada/Git-Notes/notes/10_squashing_commits.md

 ### Squashing vs. Merging

-The distinction between merging and squashing is vital:
+The distinction between merging and squashing is vital when managing branches in a Git repository.
+Understanding the differences can help you choose the right method for incorporating changes.

-- **Merging**: Combines the complete history of two branches.
-As a result, every commit from the feature branch is applied to the target branch, maintaining a complete history of all changes.
+- When performing a **merge**, the complete history of two branches is combined.
+This means that every commit from the feature branch is applied to the target branch, preserving a detailed history of all changes made in the feature branch.

-- **Squashing**: Compresses multiple commits into one.
-Instead of having a detailed history of every small change, you get one comprehensive commit.
-This simplifies the history but at the cost of granular detail.
+- On the other hand, **squashing** involves compressing multiple commits into a single commit.
+Instead of having a detailed history of every small change, squashing results in one comprehensive commit that summarizes the changes.
+This approach simplifies the commit history, making it cleaner and easier to read, but it sacrifices the granular detail of individual commits.

 ### How to Squash the last N Commits

 When it comes to squashing, the interactive rebase tool is your best friend:

-1. **Using Rebase**:
+I. **Using Rebase**:

 ```bash
 git rebase -i HEAD~N